yasirbhutta/yasirbhutta.github.io/computer-basics/docs/computer.md

 ### What is a Computer?

-> A computer is a programmable device for processing, storing, and displaying information. [^1]
+> A computer is a programmable device for processing, storing, and displaying information.
+[1]

 or

-> Computer is an electronic device for storing and analyzing information fed into it, for calculation, or for controlling machinery automatically (Oxford Dictionary)
+> An electronic machine that can store, organize and find information, do processes with numbers and other data, and control other machines [Oxford Dictionary](https://www.oxfordlearnersdictionaries.com/definition/english/computer)

 ![Personal computer system](https://cdn.britannica.com/61/74061-004-9EAD20C7/computer-peripherals-images-laser-printer-inkjet-layout.jpg?s=1500x700&q=85)